microsoft/reverse-proxy/docs/docfx/articles/direct-forwarding.md

 ### Update Startup

-In this example the IHttpForwarder is registered in DI, injected into the `Startup.Configure` method, and used to proxy requests from a specific route to `https://localhost:10000/prefix/`.
+In this example the IHttpForwarder is registered in DI, injected into the `Startup.Configure` method, and used to forward requests from a specific route to `https://localhost:10000/prefix/`.

 The optional transforms show how to copy all request headers except for the `Host`, it's common that the destination requires its own `Host` from the url.